winitzki/scall/tutorial/programming_dhall.md

 ### Summary of type equivalence identities

 Here are some of the type identities we have proved in this Appendix.
 All those identities hold under assumptions of parametricity.

-We show the identities both in the Dhall syntax and in a standard mathematical notation.
+We write the identities both in the Dhall syntax and in a   mathematical notation.

 Function extension rule (for any type constructor `P`):